 Turkmenistan is an independent neutral country in Central Asia, located on the Eastern shore of the Caspian Sea.
 It borders Iran to the south, Afghanistan to the south and east, and Kazakhstan and Uzbekistan to the north.

-Turkmenistan occupies 492,200 square kilometers.
+The territory of Turkmenistan is equal to 491, 21 thousand km2.
 Topography is mostly flat-to-rolling sandy desert with dunes rising to mountains in the south.
 The Kara-Kum desert comprises 80 percent of Turkmenistan’s total area and is bound by a series of oases watered by the Amu-Darya River in the north and by the Murgab, Tejen, and Artek rivers descending from mountains in the south.
 The Kopetgag mountain (3139 m) is the highest point of the country, and the Akchakai gully (-81 m) is the lowest.

-Society: Turkmenistan’s population is estimated at 5,000,000.
+Society: The population of Turkmenistan is more than 6.2 million people.
 The majority of the people are ethnic Turkmens (85%); other sizeable minorities are Uzbeks (7%) and Russians (5%).
 Smaller minorities include Kazakhs, Azeris, Armenians, Ukrainians, Balochis, Koreans, and Tatars.
 Official language is Turkmen.
 Russian is also widely spoken.
 Turkmenistan is predominately Muslim country.
 An estimated 87 percent of the population practices Sunni Islam and 11 percent, Russian Orthodoxy.
 The literacy rate is 97%.
 Life expectancy is 68.3 years.

 Government: According to the constitution, Turkmenistan is a secular democratic and presidential republic.
 The government has three branches: Executive — President and the Council of Ministers, Legislative — Mejlis (Parliament), and Judicial — Supreme Court.
 The legal system is based on the civil law system.
 Turkmenistan’s date of independence from the Soviet Union is recognized as October 27, 1991.
 Turkmenistan’s declaration of “permanent neutrality” was formally recognized by the United Nations in 1995.
 Turkmenistan has 5 administrative subdivisions: Velayats (provinces) — Akhal, Balkan, Dashoguz, Lebap, and Mary.
 The capital is Ashgabat.